ArcadeTV/HuEverReset/README.md

 ## HuEverReset
-InGame-Reset fpr PC Engine with support for TurboEverdrive v1-v2.5
+InGame-Reset for PC Engine with support for TurboEverdrive v1-v2.5

 ### v20221107 / ArcadeTV